Holcim: Foundation and development

 In the late 1970s and early 1980s, Holderbank continued its expansion in Latin America and expanded into Asia and Spain for the first time.
 Thomas Schmidheiny took over leadership, overseeing the company as in expanded into Eastern Europe and experienced a boom in Spanish construction preceding the 1992 Summer Olympics.
 By 1986, Holderbank was the world's largest cement manufacturer.
 In the 1990s, the company consolidated its European holdings as the American market drove growth.
 Expansion into Eastern Europe and Russia continued.

 In 2001, the company changed its name from "Holderbank Financière Glaris" to Holcim (short for Holderbank ciment).
 Asia drove growth in the 2000s, as the company saw more than 50% of its business come from emerging markets.
 In 2005, Holcim purchased Aggregate Industries for US$4.1 billion, entering the United Kingdom for the first time.
 That year, the company also expanded into India by acquiring a stakes in The Associated Cement Companies (ACC) and Ambuja Cement Eastern.
 In 2008, Holcim became the largest shareholder of China's Huaxin Cement with a 40% stake.
 In 2009, they acquired Cemex Australia.

+In December 2025, it was announced that Holcim had acquired Thames Materials in the United Kingdom and A&S Recycling GmbH in Germany, and agreed to acquire a recycler in Northwest France.
+The three companies, with a combined capacity of about 1.3 million tonnes of construction and demolition materials annually.

 In February 2012, Bernard Fontana became the first CEO of Holcim that was not part of the founding families.